 WHY MEDIATE INSTEAD OF LITIGATE?

 When individuals can resolve their legal issues without having to hire attorneys to litigate in Court, their cost is significantly less.
-Litigation attorneys bill for everything, including drive time and time spent waiting in Court for their matter to be heard.
+Litigation attorneys bill all of their time.

-Mediation services are provided for a flat rate for a set amount of time including document preparation and Court filing.
-Additional hours are available for an additional fee.
+Mediation services are provided for a flat rate for a set amount of time, including document preparation.
+Additional hours are available for another fee.

 Negotiations between the parties are confidential.
 No “airing your dirty laundry in Court.”
 Courts are open to the public.
 Avoid strangers knowing your family secrets.